eilandert/dockerized/vimbadmin-alpine-php73/README.md

-Dockerized vimbadmin image based on Alpine Edge, apache2 and php7.3 (or whatever Alpine's latest version of php is)
+Dockerized vimbadmin image based on Alpine Edge, apache2 and php7.x (whatever Alpine's latest version of php is)

 steps: